deusdat/travesedo/README.md

 and its ease of configuration passing.
 The goal of the driver is to provide the most idiomatic Clojure driver while fully leveraging the power of the ArangoDB tools.

+I'm personally using the project.
+As a result, the driver has a bit of a pragmatic approach: getting features that I need out.
+As I have time, I will extend the driver (presently focused on document interaction) to the larger body of ArangoDB features.

 ## Usage

 Every operation requires a database context.
 At its simplest the context requires a :conn value.
 There are three possible values: